thesephist/xi/README.md

 This is where the name _concatenative_ language comes from -- putting words next to each other composes those functions together in a predictable way.

 Sometimes, we need to shuffle some items in the stack around to work on the right values without doing any other computation.
-These are called _stack manipulation_ words.
+These are called _stack shuffling_ words.
 Xi provides 4 basic ones, from which more complex words can be defined:

 ```js
 2 dup